 A Full Point Less Than a High Total

 I decided to tighten up the system to see if I could end having to lay so much action/juice each week.
-I changed the scoring average to a full point less than the total.
+I changed the scoring average to a full three point less than the total.
 I also raised the baseline to 63 points or more.
 That eliminated a lot, but still returned a large amount of data.
-The over/under record in this scenario was 98-75-1.
-This increased the win percentage on over bets to 56.6 percent.
-A baseline at 52 points and sticking with a margin of a point less was more profitable, at 285-218-4.
-That is a 56.7 percent success rate on over bets.
+The over/under record in this scenario was 150-111-4.
+This increased the win percentage on over bets to 56%.

 Of course, if you have a local book that has no idea of what you are doing you can sometimes parlay correlated sides with totals.
 You can make a killing by swinging the odds to your favor on these.